camaraproject/SimSwap/documentation/API_documentation/Check_sim_swap_API.md

 Depending on the network provider implementation, legal enforcement, etc... either one or both resources could be implemented.

-__Note__: simswap is covered as well in Mobile Connect (MC) ATP (Account-Takeover-Protection) process.
-The MC pattern is exposed in another Camara API from the simswap API family.
-Network provided are free to implement the MC version, or this version, or both.
+__Note__:  SIM swap is covered as well in the Mobile Connect (MC) ATP (Account-Takeover-Protection) process.
+The MC pattern is exposed in another Camara API from the SIM Swap API family.
+Network providers are free to implement the MC version, this version, or both.

 ## 2\.
 Quick Start